solana-labs/solana/book/src/proposals/cluster-test-framework.md

 Tests are provided an entry point, which is a `contact_info::ContactInfo` structure, and a keypair that has already been funded.

-Each node in the cluster is configured with a `fullnode::ValidatorConfig` at boot time.
+Each node in the cluster is configured with a `validator::ValidatorConfig` at boot time.
 At boot time this configuration specifies any extra cluster configuration required for the test.
 The cluster should boot with the configuration when it is run in-process or in a data center.

-Once booted, the test will discover the cluster through a gossip entry point and configure any runtime behaviors via fullnode RPC.
+Once booted, the test will discover the cluster through a gossip entry point and configure any runtime behaviors via validator RPC.

 ## Test Interface